Declaring a disease

 Declaring a genetic disease, instructions

-The National Observatory for Bovine Genetic Diseases needs your help to identify the appearance of new diseases and to manage them as quickly as possible.
+The National Observatory for Bovine Abnormalities needs your help to identify the appearance of new diseases and to manage them as quickly as possible.

 If you witness a congenital defect or with differential expression, whatever its origin or even if its origin is unknown, please describe the case using the on-line ONAB form and send it to the contacts indicated below.
 We encourage you to contact your veterinarian, a breeding technician or an inseminator.
 They probably will have experience in declaring cases and will be able to help you.